-Now you're ready to slide the refrigerator back into the cavity.
+Now is a good time to clean your fridge cavity and remove all debris, you're ready to slide the refrigerator back into the cavity.
 Once it's started it helps to have someone outside to watch as you slowly push the fridge back into place, making sure the gas line is out of the way.
-Attach black trim pieces on top and bottom.
-Install mounting screws (RA)on the top and bottom.
+Install mounting screws on the inside (RA) on the top and bottom first before finishing outside.